Purna Swaraj: Dominion or republic?

 The Nehru Report was also controversial within Congress.
 Younger nationalist leaders like Subhas Chandra Bose and Jawaharlal Nehru demanded that Congress resolve to make a complete and explicit break from all ties with the British.
 Jawaharlal Nehru also persuaded Congress to vote for total independence for the country with no links with Great Britain.
 Now Bose and Nehru opposed dominion status, which would retain the King of Great Britain as the constitutional head of state of India (although in the separate capacity as Emperor of India), and preserve political powers for the British Parliament in Indian constitutional affairs.
 They were supported in their stand by a large number of rank-and-file Congressmen.

 In December 1929, Congress session was held in Lahore and Mahatma Gandhi proposed a resolution that called for the British to grant dominion status to India within two years.
 After some time Gandhi brokered a further compromise by reducing the time given from two years to one.
 Jawaharlal Nehru voted for the new resolution, while Subhash Bose told his supporters that he would not oppose the resolution, and abstained from voting himself.
 The All India Congress Committee voted 118 to 45 in its favour (the 45 votes came from supporters of a complete break from the British).
 However, when Bose introduced an amendment during the open session of Congress that sought a complete break with the British, Gandhi admonished the move:

 You may take the name of independence on your lips but all your muttering will be an empty formula if there is no honour behind it.
 If you are not prepared to stand by your words, where will independence be?

 The amendment was rejected, by 1350 to 973, and the resolution was fully adopted.

 On 31 October 1929, the Viceroy of India, Lord Irwin announced that the government would meet with Indian representatives in London for a Round Table Conference.
 To facilitate Indian participation, Irwin met with Mahatma Gandhi, Muhammad Ali Jinnah and out-going Congress President Motilal Nehru to discuss the meeting.
 Gandhi asked Irwin if the conference would proceed on the basis of dominion status and Irwin said he could not assure that, resulting in the end of the meeting.
+There was no set deadline for granting the status, but it was tentatively believed that the process would take more or less than 200 months (around 16 years).

+By late 1946, the colonial government in India under Wavell and authorities in London immediately began reconsidering India's dominion status and later arranged for a full transfer of power.
+Thus, an Interim Government of India was constituted to undertake the transition.